 Sapporo Premium, Asahi Super Dry, and Kirin Ichiban Shibori are three of the best Japanese beers.
-Read about the history of beer in Japan and a few of the other best Japanese beer brands.
+Read about the history of the Japanese beer industry and find out about the best beers in Japan.

 Almost anywhere you go in the world, people love beer!
 And this is no different in Japan.

-Today, many well-known brands of Japanese beer are available, including Asahi and Sapporo, and countless microbreweries that continue to produce stunning and delicious Japanese craft beers every day.
+Today, many well-known brands of Japanese beer are available, including Asahi and Sapporo, and countless microbreweries that continue to produce stunning and delicious Japanese craft beers daily.

-And if you’re reading this, we already know that you’re interested in learning all about Japanese beer brands.
+And if you’re reading this, we know you’re interested in learning about Japanese beer brands.

-So without any further delay, let’s dive into some of the histories of Japanese beer manufacturers.
+So without further delay, let’s dive into some of the histories of Japanese beer manufacturers.